 The majority of the girls in the school take or have taken private voice or instrumental lessons and most of these earn grades with the ABRSM or Trinity boards.

 There are opportunities to perform almost every week from informal recitals in the atrium, to large autumn and summer concerts in the main hall, to high-profile services and gala events at churches and the local cathedral.
 The school runs a range of popular ensembles to participate in these events, and soloists are always in demand.
 The school regularly stages full-scale musical productions – in 2013 there was a sell-out performance of Hairspray and Anything Goes was equally as popular in 2015.
 In March 2017 we followed the yellow brick road for an amazing production of The Wizard of Oz showcasing the talents of girls from Year 6 through to the Sixth Form.
+In March 2018 girls took to the stage again for another sell-out performance of Beauty and the Beast.

 Opportunities extend beyond school such as annual music tours (2012 Cuba, 2013 Salzburg, 2014 Belgium, 2015 Italy, 2016 Belgium), collaborations ranging from Chichester University to The Drifters and Foreigner UK concert tours, and theatre excursions for each year group (London, Glyndebourne, Bournemouth).
 There really is something to appeal to everyone and we are always delighted to welcome new pupils to come and get involved.